sinesy/GitBookLegacy/EE7-2-5-1-Detail-scrollable-form.md

 * code selector, composed of an input field and a selector button:

 * when clicking on the selector button a popup window is showed, in order to choose a code from the list of proposed codes

 * when typing a code directly on the input field, this code will be validated when loosing focus and will be emptied if the code validation fails

-* image preview, with buttons to select an image (from the camera/image gallery) and remove it
+* image preview, with buttons to select an image \(from the camera/image gallery\) and remove it
-* file selector &#8211; e.g. a PDF file, with buttons to show the file preview and delete it.
+* file selector – e.g. a PDF file, with buttons to show the file preview and delete it.

 ---